-- Once we have received your completed Application along with your signed Medical Release Form, Official Immunization Records; and Permission for Release of Information form from your Guidance counselor, you will be contacted to set up an interview.
+- Once we have received your completed Application along with your signed Medical Release Form, Official Immunization Record; and Permission for Release of Information/School Counselor form, you will be contacted to set up an interview.

-- Interviews will be scheduled during the months of February and March.
-After April 8th there will be no further interviews scheduled.
+- Interviews will be scheduled during the months of February and March ONLY.

-- Applicants will be notified by phone or email of their acceptance into the Cobb VolunTeen Program no later than April 12th.
+- Applicants will be notified by mail of their acceptance into the Cobb VolunTeen Program no later than April 12th.